 Can Dogs Eat Banana Peels?

-No, dogs should not eat banana peels, and there are a few reasons for this.
+No, dogs should not eat banana peels, and there are a few reasons.
 Banana peels aren’t toxic, but they are difficult for your dog to digest because they contain a high amount of fiber.
-You also run the risk of creating a blockage in the bowels if your dog eats a banana peel.
+You also risk creating a blockage in the bowels if your dog eats a banana peel.

-This is the same reason that people don’t eat banana peels, even though it contains plenty of nutrients and fiber is generally a good thing to have in your diet.
+This is the same reason people don’t eat banana peels, even though it contains plenty of nutrients and fiber is generally a good thing to have in your diet.
 When a dog eats something, it is digested three times faster compared to a human.
-This is because they have a small intestine that takes up less total volume within their digestive tract, so food moves through this section at a quicker rate.
+They have a small intestine that takes up less space in their digestive tract, so food moves through it at a quicker rate.

 What to Do If Your Dog Eats a Banana Peel

 There’s no need to panic if your dog accidentally eats a banana peel.
 Problems are related to how much of the peel your dog ate.
-Watch your dog for any signs and symptoms that would alert you to a more serious situation.
-Some dogs may not show any untoward effects from eating a banana peel, but these are usually the ones who have strong stomachs.
+Watch your dog for signs that alert you to a more severe situation.
+Some dogs may not show any adverse effects from eating a banana peel, but they usually have strong stomachs.

 Symptoms that can occur after eating a banana peel:

 If your dog vomits, continue to monitor for any continued discomfort.
-If signs of discomfort continue longer than a few hours, alert your veterinarian.
+If the discomfort continues longer than a few hours, alert your veterinarian.

 Signs of an intestinal blockage: